usnistgov/nist-mud/README.md

 Note: The flow rules are cached.
 The first interaction will take a while until the flow rules are installed.

-To run these tests in an automated fashion, just set the following
+To run these tests and more in an automated fashion, just set the following

     export UNITTEST=1
     sudo -e python mud-test.py

+This will exercise the mud implementation and check if it is working as expected

 ### Copyrights and Disclaimers ###